devnationworld/resources/README.md

 # Developer Resources

 A place where we share all the useful developer resources we've discovered.
 Liked what you see?
-You can also check out our website on [www.developereconomics.com.](www.developereconomics.com)
+You can also check out our website [www.developereconomics.com.](www.developereconomics.com)

-As we grow this list, we'll create separate repositories for each category, but for now you can enjoy them all in one place.
+This is just the beginning!
+As we grow this list, we'll create separate repositories for each category, but for now you can enjoy all the resources in one place.

-If you've got a resource that you'd like to add to here, let us know.
+If you've got a resource that you'd like to add to here, we'd love to hear from you.
 If you find these resources helpful, leave a star!
-We also share these resources in our fortnightly newsletter which you can sign up to [here.](https://content.developereconomics.com/developer-economics-newsletter-signup-form) We give away a cosy hoodie each month to a reader.
+We also share these resources in our fortnightly newsletter which you can sign up to [here.](https://hubs.ly/H0FBz3B0) We give away a cosy hoodie each month to a reader.

 Finally, what are the biggest trends you anticipate for 2021?
 [Take our survey](https://www.developereconomics.net?utm_medium=github&utm_source=github&utm_campaign=developer_resources), answer a few questions about dev tools, platforms and technologies for a chance to win cool prizes.